User session timeouts explained

 End-user sessions with the Connect2id server have three types of associated timeouts, or limits:

-Max authentication lifetime — the maximum time that an authentication is valid for; the user will be prompted to re-authenticate after this timeout expires, while keeping the same session.
+Max authentication lifetime -- the maximum time an authentication is valid for; the user will be prompted to re-authenticate after this timeout expires, while keeping the same session.

-- Max idle time — the maximum amount of time between OpenID authentcation requests, or other visits to the OpenID Provider, such as profile or account settings page, if that page is tied to the same session / cookie.
+Max idle time -- the maximum amount of time between visits for login or consent to the authorisation endpoint, or visits to other pages, such as a profile or account settings page, if those pages rely on the session store API of the Connect2id server.

 The session is automatically closed and purged by the Connect2id server once any one of these three timeout events occurs.